AI Use Cases/Construction

 AI cash flow forecasting for construction ingests live data from Procore, your ERP, and Primavera P6 to model multiple payment and schedule scenarios with probability weightings based on your firm's historical approval cycles and project risk patterns.
 Unlike static spreadsheets, the system updates daily and automatically flags cash gaps 30+ days out, identifying which projects are driving variance and recommending actions with projected cash impact.
 Your finance team reviews and approves recommendations - the AI eliminates manual data reconciliation across four systems, not financial decision-making.

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and zero-retention policies for large language models - your Procore, ERP, and schedule data is encrypted in transit and at rest, processed only within your authorized environment, and never used to train external models.
-We've designed the system to comply with construction-specific regulations including AIA billing format requirements and prevailing wage documentation standards.
+The system we deploy runs inside your own environment under your existing permissions, with zero-retention policies for AI models - your Procore, ERP, and schedule data is encrypted in transit and at rest, processed only within your authorized environment, and never used to train external models.
+The system is built to work within construction billing practice - AIA G702/G703 formats, prevailing wage documentation - without moving any of that data somewhere new.
 Your data remains your competitive asset; we provide the forecasting intelligence, not data access.

 What is the timeframe to deploy AI cash flow forecasting?

-Deployment typically takes 10-14 weeks: weeks 1-3 cover data integration and historical pattern mapping, weeks 4-6 involve model training on your firm's specific approval cycles and variance trends, weeks 7-9 include UAT with your finance team and project managers, and weeks 10-14 cover go-live and optimization.
-Most construction clients see measurable forecast accuracy improvements within 60 days of production deployment, with full ROI realization by month six as the model learns seasonal and owner-specific patterns.
+Plan for a working system inside the first 100 days: weeks 1-3 cover data integration and historical pattern mapping, weeks 4-6 involve model training on your firm's specific approval cycles and variance trends, weeks 7-9 include UAT with your finance team and project managers, and weeks 10-14 cover go-live and optimization.
+A rollout like this is scoped to show measurable forecast accuracy improvements within 60 days of production deployment, with full ROI realization by month six as the model learns seasonal and owner-specific patterns.

 How quickly can my construction company see benefits from using AI cash flow forecasting?